 Stainless Steel

-The stainless steel design of the Slot Drain provides many benefits.
-The first is its strength: stainless steel earns the system a Load Class C rating and higher, making it safe even in commercial settings.
-Stainless steel is also bacteria, odor, and corrosion resistant, further ensuring its durability.
+The stainless steel design of the 2000 Series Slot Drain provides many benefits.
+The main point is its strength: stainless steel won’t bend or break like plastic, making it durable even under heavy traffic.
+Stainless steel is also corrosion and rust resistant unlike galvanized steel or cast iron, further ensuring its durability and maintaining its appearance for years to come.

 It is critical to ensure that your elevator drains are safe for everyone.
-The safest option, the 1/2" wide Slot Drain system, meets ADA regulations.
+The 2000 Series Elevator Slot Drain, features two 5/16" wide slot openings, meets ADA regulations.
 The Slot Drain system will ensure that wheels, canes, and walkers won't get stuck in the opening.

 Protect Your Building and Elevators

-Elevator drains aren't a common feature in buildings, but codes are changing that they should be, especially in front of elevator doors.
-This will prevent water damage that could occur in the shaft, an especially important feature in the event of emergencies.
+Elevator drains are becoming a common feature in buildings and codes are changing to require them more and more.
+This shift will prevent water overflow that could occur in the shaft, an especially important feature in the event of emergencies.

 Choosing the right drain for the job is vital, you need something efficient and reliable.
-If you want to install elevator drains in your building, look no further than those from Slot Drain.
+If you want to install elevator drains in your building, look no further than the 2000 Series Elevator Slot Drain.

-Contact our experts at Slot Drain today to learn more about the various Slot Drain models, and which one will make the best elevator drain for your building.
+Contact our experts at Slot Drain today to learn more about the 2000 Series Elevator Slot Drain, and how to plan to include it in your design as the best elevator drain for your building.